reactjs/react.dev/content/docs/handling-events.md

 When using React you should generally not need to call `addEventListener` to add listeners to a DOM element after it is created.
 Instead, just provide a listener when the element is initially rendered.

+To invoke the function inside of the element (ex. <button onClick={this.handleClick}> Click me</button>) if you put braces after the function name inside curly braces (ex. this.handleClick() ) it will invoke function right away and will not invoke it on click.
+Take in account this syntax of invoking event function.

 When you define a component using an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), a common pattern is for an event handler to be a method on the class.
 For example, this `Toggle` component renders a button that lets the user toggle between "ON" and "OFF" states:

 ```js{6,7,10-14,18}